iLib-js/ilib-lint/README.md

 ## Plugins

+(not implemented yet)

-Plugins for i18nlint can provide two different things:
+Plugins for i18nlint can provide a few different things:

 * classes that know how to parse particular file types
 * classes that implement rules
+* classes that format issues for output

-Often, the same plugin can provide both types of classes.
+Often, the same plugin can provide all types of classes.

 The idea behind a parser plugin is that you can get a better understanding of the file if you know how